senzing-garage/knowledge-base/proposals/streamline/README.md

     ```

-1. To end the Senzing gRPC service using Docker,
+1. To end the Senzing gRPC service,
    use `ctrl-c` to stop the `docker run ...` program.

 ## Next steps